Taopiphop Bar Project is named for the founder and politician ‘Tao’ – a happy and well-known figure in the beer scene in Bangkok.

 Taopiphop Bar Project is west of the Chao Phraya river.
 The bar has a laid back feeling, has a bright blue neon sign of the name/logo, and also serves as the political office of the bar’s namesake.

 The bar is named for its owner, Taopiphop Limkittrakorn, a member of the Thai parliament.
 The customers base is a strong local crowd, as it is in a busy neighborhood that includes businesses, schools, and everyday shops.
-It also has a number of Progressive Party shirts and products on offer.
+It also has a number of political-connected literature on offer.

 Additionally, the shop is also used as a community coordination center.
 During the day when the beers are not served, it has been used as a clinic to give free health checks to the local community.